 - 1. Prepare the report of the Audit Committee that the SEC requires be included in the Company's annual proxy statement. - 2.
-Annually, perform a self-assessment relative to the Audit Committee's purpose, duties and responsibilities.
+Annually, perform a self-assessment relative to the Audit Committee's purpose, duties and responsibilities under this charter.